 Hashtags are the currency for Instagram – and you can use them to find new audiences.
 For example, are there industry events that you or your prospects will be attending?
 If so, find out the hashtags for those events, follow the people that use those tags, and post your own updates (make sure to include high-quality images) using those tags!

 Anyone interested in those events will be able to see your posts if you include the relevant hashtags.
-If they click on your post and like what they see, they might even click onto your profile and connect with your business!
+If they click on your post and like what they see, they might even click on your profile and connect with your business!

 5. Use stories to engage